 Buddy Up:

-It’s always a good idea to paddle with a mate especially in winter. for safety.
+It’s always a good idea to paddle with a mate especially in winter, for safety.

-Yeah yeah we know!
-Solo paddling is amazing, Karen is always late! and Bruce talks too much! but if the pooh hits the fan, its all about safety in numbers.
+Yeah, yeah we know!
+Solo paddling is amazing, Karen is always late! and Bruce talks too much! but if the "pooh" hits the fan, it's all about safety in numbers.
 If you like to paddle to hard-to-reach places you’ve got to remember just how much higher the risks are whenever the water is cold.
-Groups of three are great, that way if a paddler gets into strife, the second one can help the first and the third one either calls for help or take photos and video to boost their social media hits?
+Groups of three are great, that way if a paddler gets into strife, the second one can help the first and the third one either calls for help or take photos and video to boost their social media hits?!!!

 Either way, sharing the paddle love is a great way to motivate yourself to get out there and get amongst it!